Care & Conservation for groups in Mexico

 Lunch is provided by a local cook, with a late lunch being the main meal of the day.
 This is a great time to discuss the previous night's work.
 There is food provided in the kitchen for groups to make breakfast and supper.
 There is a weekly work rotor and this includes taking your turn at doing the washing up - there are all sorts of aspects to overseas voluntary work!
 You'll also have time to relax or read, and many volunteers invest in one of Mexico's best inventions - the hammock!

-Special Needs and Orphanage Group Work with Projects Abroad
+Special Needs and Care Group Work with Projects Abroad

 The problems encountered by the children you are helping can be highly varied and so the range of skills needed from you and your group may have to be just as varied.
 Many of the children are desperate for attention and there will undoubtedly be children present who have health problems and who need special attention due to both mental and physical disabilities.